 At Ellingham we use 'The Thrive Approach' to support emotional wellbeing, alongside a structured whole-school curriculum framework and resource for teaching social, emotional and behavioural skills to all pupils.
+Mrs Lakey is the lead teacher for emotional and mental well-being.

-The underpinning qualities and skills that help them manage life and learning effectively are:
+The underpinning qualities and skills that help our pupils manage life and learning effectively are: